whalderman/search-quality-rater-guidelines-tldr/docs/appendix-using-the-evaluation-platform/25-acquiring-tasks.md

 - **Acquire if available:** Click this button to acquire a new task.

-- **Experimental:** This text indicates that there is an Experimental task available.
+- **Headphones or speakers required:** This label indicates that the task requires headphones or speakers (for example, to listen to an audio file).

-  Please note there are other types of rating tasks (e.g., Result Review, Side-by-Side).
-Sometimes there will be only one task type available, but other times you may see more than one type displayed.
-When there is more than one type displayed, you may choose the type you want to acquire.
+  Please note you may see other types of labels next to the button on the task acquisition page.
+Sometimes there will be only one button, while other times you may see more than one button displayed to distinguish tasks with different requirements.
+When there is more than one displayed, you may choose the one you want to acquire.